nimble-dev/nimbleHMC/joss/paper/paper.md

 `replaceSamplers` method to replace current samplers operating on
 $p$, $\phi_1$ and $\phi_2$ instead with the `HMC` sampler provided in the `nimbleHMC` package.
-The `printSamplers` method is used to display the the modified sampler assignments.
+The `printSamplers` method is used to display the modified sampler assignments.

 ```
 conf$replaceSamplers(target = c("phi", "p"), type = "HMC")